SaranyaPC/ml-azure-infra-setup/Infra/README.md

 * Jumphost (Windows) with Bastion for easy access to the VNET
 * Compute Cluster (in VNET)
 * Compute Instance (in VNET)
-* (Azure Kubernetes Service - disabled by default and still under development)

 ## Instructions